Skip to content

 See Vercel’s bypass automation docs for how to generate the token.

-A complete workflow using Claude Code.
+A complete workflow using Claude Code with automated login.
 Copy to .github/workflows/ranger-pr-verify.yaml.

 Required secrets (Settings > Secrets and variables > Actions):